Engineering, M.S. (Concentration in Materials and Manufacturing Technology)

 Because of the interdepartmental nature of the concentration, it is important to establish a common foundation in Materials and Manufacturing Technology (MMT) for students from various backgrounds.
-This foundation is sufficiently covered in MMT courses that are listed below and that deal with the following topics: MSE 200 Crystalline Solids: Structure, Imperfections, and Properties; ENGRMAE 252 Fundamentals of Microfabrication or ENGR 265 Advanced Manufacturing; ENGRMAE 259 Mechanical Behavior of Solids - Atomistic Theories.
+This foundation is sufficiently covered in MMT courses that are listed below and that deal with the following topics: BME 262 Microimplants; MSE 200 Structure of Materials; ENGRMAE 252 Fundamentals of Microfabrication or ENGR 265 Advanced Manufacturing; ENGRMAE 259 Mechanical Behavior of Solids - Atomistic Theories.
 Core courses must be completed with a grade of B (3.0) or better.

 Electives are grouped into four areas of emphasis.

 |Chemical Processing and Production:|

 |Applied Engineering Mathematics I|